PokemonAutomation/ComputerControl/Wiki/Developer/Wait.md

 [<img src="https://canary.discordapp.com/api/guilds/695809740428673034/widget.png?style=banner2">](https://discord.gg/cQ4gWxN)

-Before issuing a next button command, or doing any visual or audio detection you would want to make sure the game is advanced to the desired stage.
+Before issuing a button command or doing any visual or audio detection, you would want to make sure the game is advanced to the desired stage.
 For example, you don't want to start reading Pokémon information before the game opens the Pokémon summary screen.

 To let the program wait for the button commands issued by the program to finish, use `context.wait_for_all_requests()`.
+See the [button topic page](Button.md) for more details about this function.

 You can also use `context.wait_for(std::chrono::milliseconds())` to let the program wait for a set amount of time.
 There is also a function in the `pbf` button command family, `pbf_wait()`, that you can use to tell the micro-controller to wait for a specified number of ticks (Inside the micro-controller 125 ticks is one second.
 Access this number via [`TICKS_PER_SECOND`](https://github.com/PokemonAutomation/Arduino-Source/blob/main/Common/NintendoSwitch/NintendoSwitch_ControllerDefs.h)).